wowthemesnet/mediumish-theme-jekyll/_pages/contacts.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p> You will find here the contact numbers of helpdesk,facilities, security etc. To maintain data privacy, not all contacts are added here.
+<p> You will find here the contact numbers of clinics, police, helpdesk,facilities, security, laundry, car wash and shops in Greenage.
+To maintain data privacy, not all contacts are added here.
 You can find them in myGate app under community > documents. </p>

 <table id="example" class="table table-striped table-bordered display" style="width:100%; font-size:0.8em">
    <thead>